Welcome to Access-a-Ride

 6:00 a.m. – 9:00 p.m., 7 days a week

 Payment of fare is expected upon boarding an Access-a-Ride vehicle.
-Passengers may not pay at the destination.
-Access-a-Ride fares can be paid in cash or with Five-Ride or Ten-Ride Tickets ONLY.
-If paid in cash, the EXACT CHANGE must be used, as Access-a-Ride operators do not carry change.
-Ticket booklets are available at an RTD Sales Outlet, participating King Soopers and Safeway stores, or online.
+Customers may not choose to defer payment of fare until arrival at the destination.
+Access-a-Ride fares can be paid in cash or with Access-a-Ride tickets.
+EXACT CHANGE must be used when paying with cash.
+Access-a-Ride operators do not carry change.
+Five ($5) dollar local Access-a-Ride ticket booklets are available at RTD sales outlets, through RTD-Denver.com or participating King Soopers and Safeway stores.
+Tickets may be used in combination with cash, but no change will be provided.
+All ticket sales are final, and tickets are non-refundable.

 Fares listed are one-way